icgi/Reliable-and-Efficient-Tissue-Segmentation-in-Whole-Slide-Images/README.md

 ...
 ```

-Alternatively, you can specify a path to WSIs with the inclusion of the file ending suffix (.svs, .ndpi, etc.).
+Alternatively, you can specify a path to WSIs by including the file ending suffix (.svs, .ndpi, etc.).
 ```bash
 nnUNetv2_predict_tissue -i /path/to/WSIs -o /path/to/output -suffix suffix_name
 ```